Kontinuation/kontinuation.one/content/posts/sedona-serde-performance.md

   - performance optimization
 ---

-[Apache Sedona](https://sedona.apache.org/) is an amazing software.
+[Apache Sedona](https://sedona.apache.org/) is an amazing project.
 It brings distributed geospatial processing capabilities to popular cluster computing systems such as Apache Spark and Apache Flink.
-In this post we'll investigate on the performance characteristics of Spatial SQL on Apache Spark, and improve the performance of Spatial SQL by tinkering with the geometry object serializer/deserializer in Apache Sedona.
+In this post we'll investigate on the performance characteristics of Spatial SQL on Apache Spark, and improve the performance of Spatial SQL by optimizing the geometry object serializer/deserializer in Apache Sedona.

 ## Why Do We Care About the Performance of Geometry Serdes?